sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 <p class="cn">TL;DR</p>

 <p class="cn" markdown="1">*I share the breakdown of CVE-2020-1147 which was discovered independently by [Oleksandr Mirosh](https://twitter.com/olekmirosh), [Markus Wulftange](https://twitter.com/mwulftange) and [Jonathan Birch](https://www.linkedin.com/in/jonathan-birch-ab27681/).
-I share details on how it can be leveraged against a SharePoint Server instance to gain remote code execution as a low privileged user.
+I share the details on how it can be leveraged against a SharePoint Server instance to gain remote code execution as a low privileged user.
 Please note: I am not providing a full exploit, so if that's your jam, move along.*</p>

 <p class="cn" markdown="1">One of the things that stood out to me, was that Microsoft published [Security Guidence](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/dataset-datatable-dataview/security-guidance) related to this bug, quoting Microsoft:</p>